gongqilin/codetest/README.md

 - ComputerType (Desktop or Laptop)
 - Comment

-Your task is to write a Python program that calculates the minimum number of copies of application 374 the company must purchase.
+Your task is to write a program that calculates the minimum number of copies of application 374 the company must purchase.

 **Requirements:**